CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 So - you've got your Raspberry Pi 2 or greater, what else will you need?

  - A windows computer capable of running SQL Server Express to act as a database server for the Raspberry Pi (more on that later)
- - A MicroSD card, I would suggest minimum of 4gb, preferrably 8gb
+ - A MicroSD card, I would suggest minimum of 4gb, preferably 8gb
  - Optionally, a fast USB drive.
 Micro SD cards are a lot slower than SSDs, and the RPi4 supports usb3 which makes things a lot faster when experimenting
  - Some way of viewing the output of the pi
    - A monitor which you can plug into the Raspberry Pi to get things setup.
 Once it's set-up you can run it purely on a network